magnusjt/sudoku/README.md

 - Better name generation
 - Check for duplicate boards
 - Check for symmetrically identical boards? (rotation, mirroring, digit shift)
-- Find rare techniques like jellyfish
+- Find more rare techniques like jellyfish

 Add support for solvers (still can't solve everything without brute force):
 - 2-string kite (This is just an x chain with 4 cells, but quite a bit easier to spot)
-- Finned fish
-- Sashimi fish
 - Chains needs optimizations so we can check more of them.
 Right now we have hard limits on depth and breadth to avoid spending too much time.
 - ALS (almost locked set.
 Find the one thing missing for a different technique, and use that in a chain)